LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 We use this method for game servers that should be findable on the LAN.

-#### Using IPVLAN
+#### Using IPVLAN (Linux only)

 The IPVLAN driver behaves similarly to MAVCLAN but should be used only in specific situations.
 In addition to having higher performance penalities all containers connected using IPVLAN will share the host's MAC address.

 Some facets of shared MAC addresses to consider are:

-* Auto-generated IPv6 address are based on MAC addresses; if using IPv6 and IPVLAN you must explicitly set IPv6 addresses otherwise all containers will get the same address.
+* When the host's IPv6 stack is configured for stateless autoconfig, with or with SLAAC, the container's IPv6 addresses must be explicitly set otherwise all containers will get the same address.
 * If the host uses DHCP to obtain network settings the DHCP server *must* be configured for ClientID; otherwise traffic will get dropped.

 Currently the general wisdom on the Docker community is to *only* use IPVLAN over MACVLAN if: